webxdc/webxdc_docs/src/06_example_projects.md

 # Example Projects

-Here you can find some example projects.
-If you have a project that you want to share feel free to make a pull request to add it here on [github](https://github.com/deltachat/webxdc_docs).
-(Or just click on the edit icon in the top right corner, it will take you directly to editing this page)
+Feel free to add your project by [editing this file](https://github.com/deltachat/webxdc_docs/blob/master/src/06_example_projects.md) (or alternatively, by clicking the edit icon in the top right corner—it will take you directly to editing this page).

 ## Apps